-Aligned to company strategy, branding is the central organizing principle for decision-making, talent, and growth.
-Brand as business management involves a road-map of specific actions and measures to reach company goals.
-Mirrors the company’s strategic plan, promotes plethora of strategic priorities (and initiatives) for real momentum; to move your organisation forward.
+Brand-as-Business-Management involves roadmaps of specific actions and measures to reach company goals that mirror the organization’s strategic plan, promoting a plethora of strategic priorities (and initiatives) for real momentum to move teams, products, and organisations forward.

-Brands are assets which provide economic value conclusively, this we know.
-Business Week relayed recently it suspects brands account for more than one-third of shareholder value.
-Occasionally; can even be the last stable, sustainable remaining asset (if, when things go south.)
+Brands are balance sheet assets.
+They conclusively provide economic value.
+Business Week suspects that brands account for as much as one-third of shareholder value.
+Occasionally, sometimes they can even be the last stable remaining asset (…if / when things go south.)

-Despite financial aspects, brands are unique organizational elements great companies use to attract staff, partners, clients and other important audiences to the organization.
+In spite of financial aspects, brands are unique organizational elements great companies use to attract staff, partners, clients, and other important audiences to the organization.
 So they must be approached in a strategic manner.
 Brand totals so much more than a bunch of key narratives.

-Above all else, ensure that the experience the brand is generating is consistent and inviting (i.e a repeatable quality experience).
-This is at the top of your list if you want to scale growth and reach.
+Above all else, ensure the experience your brand is generating is consistent and inviting (i.e a repeatable, clear, quality experience)…top of the list if you want to scale growth and reach.